 Students with a caring role

-Young adult carers who are living in Newcastle as students but still providing care to a family member, or caring for a friend who lives in another area, can still access support through Newcastle Carers whilst they are living in the city.
-Please get in touch with us for information and support.
+Young adult carers who are living in Newcastle as students but still providing care to a family member or friend who live in another area, can still access support through Newcastle Carers whilst they are living in this city.

-This service is provided by Barnardo's.
-They provide support to young carers and young adult carers who look after a family member who has an illness or disability and could not manage without their help.
+Newcastle Young Carers service is provided by Barnardo's.
+They provide support to young carers and young adult carers who are helping to look after someone who has a long-term illness, disability, mental ill health or addiction who could not manage without support.

-Our Young Adult Carer Worker Claire works closely with Newcastle Young Carers to provide dedicated information and support to young adult carers.
+Our Young Adult Carer Worker Claire works closely with Newcastle Young Carers (Barnardo's) to provide dedicated information and support to young adults aged 18-25 who have a caring role.

-For more information about Newcastle Young Carers, visit their website here.
+For more information about Newcastle Young Carers and what services they provide, visit their website here.

 For more information or support contact our Carers Information Line: Tel.
 0191 275 5060, SMS.
 07874 100043.